 Visit us and take a walk back in time......

 Come learn about the early history of the Mesier Homestead, beginning in 1741 when a Dutchman and his son settled here, built the first stone house in the village and developed mills along the Wappingers Creek.
 Discover the story of Peter Mesier, a Tory loyalist, his store and the Wappingers Tea Party of 1777.
 Explore the Victorian Era-styled rooms of the Homestead and their displays of local antiquities, and see a portion of our collection of Native American artifacts.

 There is no cost for admission, however donations are gratefully accepted.
-There is a Gift Shop onsite which features history books of Wappingers and the Hudson Valley, children's items, along with local artwork and souvenirs.
+There is a Gift Shop onsite which features books on Wappingers and Hudson Valley history, children's items, local artwork and local souvenirs.